International Foundation Programme

 Entry point to degree programme

-This programme will equip students with the skills and knowledge required for undergraduate study with a structured learning experience with academic focus via the foundation courses such Economics, Mathemathics and Statistics.
+This programme will equip students with the skills and knowledge required for undergraduate study with a structured learning experience with academic focus via the foundation courses such Economics, Mathematics and Statistics.

-These subjects develop a strong academic foundation for students entering university to pursue business, management, financial and related course.
+These subjects develop a strong academic foundation for students entering university to pursue business, management, finance and related courses.